"Horses should be trained in such as

 them over and over again, and each time is like laughing with an old

 friend.
-I have enabled dozens of clients to visit, and the
+I have enabled hundreds of clients to visit, and the

 excitement that the clients share tells me that I am doing the right

-thing, that classical horsemanship is special, and for the few that make
+thing.
+Classical horsemanship is special and for the few that make

 the journey, the reward is beyond words.